 As for interviews, you’ll want to have at least an idea of what to expect.
 The following will help prepare you for them.

 First of all, dress appropriately.
 A suit and tie or other formal attire are not necessarily expected.
 But a baseball cap, tank top, or a collarless shirt would not be wise.
 Just because you may be working from home doesn’t mean you should look homey.

 Have a Conversation with the Interviewer

 Job interviews are not a time to freeze up in anxiety.
 Try to approach your interviews from the perspective that you’re having a conversation about you, how you teach, what’s expected of you, scheduling, how you will do the job, and what the company is all about.

 From the beginning, try to keep things real.
 There’s no need to impress the interviewer.
 Anyway, they’ve probably encountered the whole gambit of personality types and interviewee demeanours.
 The only thing that’s left is to be you—the individual—the person no one else can be.

 Your Teaching Method

-In general, companies will ask you at least one or more questions about how to teach X, or what you think a good way of teaching the English language might be.
+In general, companies will ask you at least one or more questions about how to teach grammar, or what you think a good way of teaching the English language might be.
 This is your chance to show what you know from experience or what you’ve learned from your TESOL certificate course.

 Q & A